Cass67/SovolZero/Demon_Klipper_Essentials_Unified/Documentation/Features/Features.md

 # Previous & Existing Features

+THIS PAGE NEEDS UPDATING!
+MANY MORE FEATURES HAVE BEEN ADDED!

 - NEW!
 ORCA Slicer `Multi_Surface` handling!
 - The printer knows what bed surface you choose to use & can add a pre-set Z offset for the print & remove it afterward!
 The system can even combine the surface offset with a filament or temperature based one!
 Don't worry though there are `Bed Saver` safety checks that should help stop you entering a wrong number & damaging your printer, especially when using the combine offset function!